Imperial-Brew/PaperlessReporting/README.md

 - **Error Handling**: Comprehensive error handling with detailed error information.
 - **Incremental Processing**: Support for processing only new or changed data.
 - **S3 Integration**: Support for uploading data to AWS S3.
+- **Parallel Processing**: Support for processing data in parallel using asyncio:
+  - **BatchProcessor**: Process batches of items in parallel with configurable concurrency
+  - **ParallelStage**: Run multiple stages concurrently and combine their results

 ### Architecture